opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### External Audits
 - **Definition and Importance**
-  - Performed by independent auditors to provide an unbiased assessment of compliance.
+  - Performed by independent auditors to provide an unbiased assessment of compliance[^6].
   - Importance: Enhances credibility and ensures compliance with external standards.
 - **Implementation**
   - Provide external auditors with access to automated compliance data and reports.